Categories

 Some time later, a Christian friend of mine, Babaka, who was the prosecutor in the court of justice in our town, asked me to go with him and stand by 9 prisoners who were to be executed that night.

-The men had no idea that their end had come when they were awakened at 3am.
 They were handed over to us for some spiritual advice, but they were all shaking uncontrollably and could not register our words.

 At dawn they were lined up in the bush and shot in front of our eyes.